The Doctor sighed and looked at the starfield stretched

 it up.
 Then he was a blur until they saw him step off on the other side.

-Dominique saw the two men relax and let go and the walkway partially collapsed.
+Dominique saw the two men relax and let go before the walkway partially

-She turned and grabbed the Liana they had come across on and swung herself
+collapsed.
+She turned and grabbed the liana they had come across on and

-the TARDIS, through the console room and down the corridors beyond.
-“Where
+the console room and down the corridors beyond.
+“Where are you taking

-And he saw something he didn’t expect.
-Something
+And he saw something he didn’t expect, something that shocked him

-that shocked him to the core.
-But which was the only reason the boy was
+to the core, but which was the only reason the boy was even alive.

-her son’s face and trying not to cry, still.
-His eyes were wet with
+her son’s face and trying not to cry.
+His eyes were wet with tears

 “Help him, if you can,” she said to him.
 “Doctor…